Social media marketing can be so powerful when done correctly

 Biggest challenge with Social Media

 One of the challenges with financial services companies is they often put junior staff on social media.
-Once assigned to the task, they expect them to be able to create messages that cater all the way up to their most advanced clients.
+Once assigned to the task, they expect them to be able to create messages that cater all the way up to their most difficult clients.

-So your number 1 goal when creating your social media marketing strategy is to clearly define who your target market is and then create systems and processes to ensure your message stays consistent and speaks directly to all levels of listeners.
+So your number 1 goal when creating your social media marketing strategy is to define who your target market is clearly and then create systems and processes to ensure your message stays consistent and speaks directly to all levels of listeners.

 For example, if you are targeting Forex traders, you want to be as clear as possible who your ideal client is.
 You might create a picture of: